Megachurch pastor who held no-mask services misses hearing after refusing to wear mask in court

 The pastor said that he broke the Democratic governor’s emergency orders 33 times, according to a video message to his supporters on Sept.
 3, the day after he was served with the six notices of arraignment.
 On Palm Sunday, the church hosted more than 1,200 parishioners, Spell told CNN.

 Spell has been outspoken about his disdain for masks.
 In the Aug.
-5 video, the pastor claimed that masks are the “precursor” to the Antichrist and said that a vaccine would “have the ability to track all of human kind.”
+5 video, the pastor claimed that masks are the “precursor” to the Antichrist and said that a vaccine would “have the ability to track all of humankind.”

 The Louisiana pastor is not alone among religious leaders in openly defying state rules and disapproving of masks.
 A church in Ventura County, Calif., which held six indoor services in August, was fined $3,000, and the pastor was also held in contempt of a statewide order that forbade religious services during the pandemic.
 Earlier this month, a pastor in Idaho who called himself a “no-masker” contracted the coronavirus and ended up in intensive care.